matsud224/raspvisor/README.md

 Enter each directory and `make` to build.
 Then copy `*.bin` file to `SD_BOOT_DIR`.

 # Usage
+UART is assigned to the hypervisor's console.
+Connect your cable to the GPIO 14/15 pins.
 * <kbd>?</kbd> + <kbd>l</kbd> : show the list of VMs
 * <kbd>?</kbd> + <kbd>1-9</kbd> : switch to the console of VM 1-9